DezziDez/Thread-the-TTRPG/src/site/notes/Draft 2/Chapter 9 ~ GM Tools/Groups.md

 If the group were to take [[Core Rules/Chapter 3 ~ The Basics/Damage\|Damage]], repeatedly reduce the [[Core Rules/Chapter 3 ~ The Basics/Damage\|Damage]] by the [[Core Rules/Chapter 3 ~ The Basics/Health\|Health]] threshold of the group until the threshold can no longer be met.
 The number of times this is able to be repeated, that many [[Character\|Characters]] in the group have their [[Core Rules/Chapter 3 ~ The Basics/Health\|Health]] and maximum [[Core Rules/Chapter 3 ~ The Basics/Stamina\|Stamina]] reduced to 0 and are removed from the group.

 Groups of the same Character can split and merge at will.
-Groups that merge do not gain the additional [[Core Rules/Chapter 3 ~ The Basics/Stamina\|Stamina]] to their pool until the beginning of their next [[Draft 2/Chapter 7 ~ Events and Actions/Turns\|Turn]].
+Groups that merge do not gain the additional [[Core Rules/Chapter 3 ~ The Basics/Stamina\|Stamina]] to their pool until the beginning of their next [[Core Rules/Chapter 5 ~ Events and Actions/Turns\|Turn]].
 ### Resistance
 If the group has [[Core Rules/Chapter 4 ~ Starting Mechanics/Resistances\|Resistances]] to certain [[Core Rules/Chapter 3 ~ The Basics/Damage\|Damage]] types, [[Core Rules/Chapter 4 ~ Starting Mechanics/Resistances\|resistance]] is only rolled once for each instance of [[Core Rules/Chapter 3 ~ The Basics/Damage\|Damage]].